devansh1109/Stock-market-prediction-using-LSTM/README.md

 # ACKNOWLEDGEMENTS
 - **The data is sourced from Yahoo Finance.**
--**Libraries used:** pandas, numpy, matplotlib, seaborn, pandas_datareader, yfinance, keras, scikit-learn. sql
+- **Libraries used:** pandas, numpy, matplotlib, seaborn, pandas_datareader, yfinance, keras, scikit-learn. sql